Guide·May 3, 2026·2 min read

 Is Loan Decisioning the Same as Credit Scoring?

 No. A credit score is one signal.
 Loan decisioning is the policy logic that consumes that signal alongside income data, document evidence, fraud flags, and product-specific rules, then produces an outcome.
 You can swap the scoring model without changing the decisioning layer.
-Our platform page explains how we let you bring any score and orchestrate it within your policy.
+Floowed is score-agnostic: bring any score, or your own model, and we orchestrate it within your policy rather than competing with it.
+Our platform page explains how this works.

 Why Consistent Decisioning Matters

 Manual underwriting is inconsistent by nature.
 Two credit officers reviewing the same file on different days can reach different conclusions.
 Automated loan decisioning removes that variance.
 Every application runs through identical logic.
-Every decision carries an audit trail, which matters when regulators like BSP or OJK ask you to demonstrate fair and policy-aligned lending.
+Every decision carries an audit trail, which matters when regulators ask you to demonstrate fair and policy-aligned lending.

 Consistency also enables scale.
 A team that manually reviews 50 applications per day can process 500 when decisioning is automated.